Operation Sultan 10: Dogfight

 Due to the strengths of the AN/AWG-9 radar, the flight of Tomcats noticed that four fighters were headed toward the Phantoms at 40 miles.
 As the Phantoms did not have any missiles to protect themselves, Sultan-7, flown by Captain Sedqi, and Sultan-8, flown by Captain Tayebi, were ordered to protect them.
 The Tomcats moved to intercept, and climbed to 15,000 feet.
 They remained unnoticed, and thus climbed to 20,000 ft, and again to 22,000 ft.

 Sultan-7 was equipped with two AIM-54 Phoenix, two AIM-9 Sidewinder, and three AIM-7 Sparrow missiles.
 Sultan-8 was equipped with two AIM-9 and six AIM-7s.

 At 45 miles, the four fighters were recognized as Iraqi MiG-23s.
 Sultan-7 ordered both Tomcats to turn enable their electronic counter-countermeasures (ECCM).
 Sultan-7's system failed, leaving Sultan-8's systems to cover both aircraft.
 At 20 miles from the MiG-23s, Captain Sedqi told his RIO to prepare two AIM-54 Phoenix missiles.

 The first missile launched, followed eight seconds later by the second.
 Upon impact, the first missile destroyed its target, while the second one appeared not to have scored a direct hit.
 The F-14's RIO later stated that it crippled the Iraqi aircraft.
 This was supported by Sultan-8, as well as a report which indicating that the warhead exploded either earlier or later than intended.
 Iraqi fighters, now noticing the Iranian aircraft, reduced their altitude, unintentionally making them easier targets for the Iranian aircraft.

 With only 7 miles to the MiG-23s, Sultan-7 and 8 intended to fire simultaneously at the remaining MiGs, but Sultan-8's CSD system was not working, meaning he could not use his aircraft's missiles.
-This limitation restricted him to using this aircraf's M61 Vulcan cannon.
+This limitation restricted him to using this aircraft's M61 Vulcan cannon.
 Captain Sedqi of Sultan-7 told Sultan-8 to stay close to Sultan-9 and Sultan-10 and await his return.
 Sedqi then engaged the afterburner and the two MiG-23s split up, the leader going right and the follower going left.

 Sedqi chased the leader and launched a Sparrow, which hit the tail.
 Seconds later, the aircraft's wing detached, and the aircraft hit the ground.
 The RIO then noticed that the other MiG-23 was approaching from their rear.
 Sedqi disengaged the afterburner, and performed a maneuver which reduced the aircraft's speed from 520 mph to 150 mph, giving the Tomcat a clear shot.
 It launched its second AIM-7, which hit the MiG-23's tail, sending it towards the ground.
 Its pilot ejected, and was the only crew member from the four MiG-23s who survived.
 One of the killed Iraqi pilots was Ahmad Sabah, who had shot down two Northrop F-5 of the IRIAF earlier in the war.